Exploratory data analysis and

 Another example can be found in the story of Johnannes Kepler (1571-1630), the first astronomer who proposed that the earth and other planets orbit around the sun in an elliptical fashion, rather than in circle as Galileo believed.
 Kepler worked under another well-known astronomer, Brahe, who collected a huge database of planetary orbits.
 Using Brahe's data, Kepler found data to fit into the elliptical hypothesis, rather than the circular hypothesis.
 However, almost 400 years later when William Donahue redid Kepler's calculation, he found that the orbit data and the elliptical model do not fit each other as claimed.

-Kepler and Mendel are not the only two scientists who failed to see the residuals between the data and the model.
+Kepler, Mendel, and Eddington are not the only three scientists who failed to accept the residuals between the data and the model.
 William Harvey, Isaac Newton, and Charles Darwin also had the same problem; the list goes on and on.
 While reviewing this phenomenon in the history of science, some scholars denounced those scientists as committing fraud.
 In a milder tone, Press and Tanur (2001) said that the problem was caused by "the subjectivity of scientists."

 My view is that those scientists had a weak sense of residuals.
 They conducted science in a confirmatory mode, in which only a dichotomous answer could result.
 Even if residuals existed, they tended to embrace the model because by admitting any inconsistency, the entire model would be rejected.
 In other words, they accepted the notion that DATA = MODEL.